johnlockejrr/pylaia/docs/usage/training/index.md

    --data.batch_size 32
 ```

-### Training from scratch with a YAML configuration file
+### Train from scratch with a YAML configuration file

 Run the following command to train a model:
 ```sh